mrossini-ethz/physical-quantities/README.md

  * Uncertainty/Error
  * Unit

 where the type of the value can be any subtype of `real`.
 For the uncertainty, both absolute and relative values are possible.
-Combinations of lisp symbols are used to describe units.
-Unit abbreviations and prefixes as well as user defined units are supported.
-Error propagation and unit checking is performed when doing calculations.
+Combinations of lisp symbols or strings are used to describe units.
+User defined units including abbreviations and prefixes are supported.
+Error propagation and unit checking is performed for all defined operations.

 ## Example usage
 The following example illustrates the use of the library: